CosmWasm/cw-tokens/contracts/cw20-receiver-minimal/README.md

 ---

-**NOTE - This contract is only meant to be an example of how the cw20 receiver interface can be implemented, it is by no means production ready**
+**NOTE - This contract is only meant to be an example of how the cw20 receiver interface can be implemented, it effectively "does nothing"**

-This contract accept will accept a receive message from **any** smart contract, it has no logic to verify that the sending contract correctly implements the Cw20 spec.
+This contract will accept a receive message from **any** smart contract, it has no logic to verify that the sending contract correctly implements the Cw20 spec

-**You will most likely want to implement some additional custom logic (for example a whitelist) to verify that the messages are coming from a smart contract you want to accept messages from**

-There is a simple example included to show how a whitelist could be implemented
+There is a simple example included to show how a whitelist could be added and implemented on instantiation